Generic selectors

 Step 9: Check the Attribute Table

 To understand what each point represents, you can open the attribute table.
-Here, you will find latitude and longitude values associated with each point.
+Here, you will find the attribute values — such as latitude and longitude — associated with each feature.

 Opening the attribute table

-To provide context, create a street map layer.
-This will allow you to superimpose the data points on a map and visualize their locations more effectively.
+To provide geographic context, add a basemap layer such as OpenStreetMap.
+This allows you to overlay the data points on a map and visualise their locations more effectively.

 Conclusion

-Your QGIS is now successfully connected to the MSSQL database, and you can visualize the data as needed.
-This setup is essential for working with geospatial data and validating the information imported from your database.
+Your QGIS is now successfully connected to the MSSQL database, and you can visualise the data as needed.
+This setup is essential for working with geospatial data and validating information imported from your database.

 Frequently asked questions (FAQs) about connecting QGIS to Microsoft SQL Server